StefanZander/lecture_notes/swcs/html/docs/organisation.md

 ## Communication

-- Via email, skype or as indiviual appointments (contact me via email for arranging an individual appointment)
+- Usually via email, skype or as indiviual appointments (contact me via email for arranging an individual appointment)
 - Please use the following subject when asking questions via email:
     `[SWCS] {lastname_person1}, {lastname_person2}: {matter}` (without `{}`)

     !!! note
-        Please note that the curly braces (`{}`) are indicators for tokens that should be replaced with the real names and topic (without `{}` of course).
+        Please note that the curly braces (`{}`) are indicators for tokens that should be replaced with the real names and matter (without `{}` of course).

         Although this is discussed in the lecture, a significant number of students' emails usually contain the previous template in the stated form...